1971 Dhaka University massacre: History

 The Pakistan Army convoy that attacked Dhaka University on 25 March 1971 included the 18th Punjab Regiment, 22nd Frontier Force, and 32nd Punjab regiments along with several battalions.
 Armed with heavy weapons such as tanks, automatic rifles, rocket launchers, heavy mortars and light machine guns, they encircled Dhaka University from the east (unit 41), from the south (unit 88) and from the north (unit 26).

 Martyred Intellectuals' Memorial at Rayerbazar, Dhaka.

 At the beginning of Operation Searchlight 10 teachers of Dhaka University were killed.

-Professor Fajllur Rahman and his two relatives were killed at building 23 situated at Nilkhet.
+Fajllur Rahman and his two relatives were killed at building 23 situated at Nilkhet.
 Rahman's wife escaped because she was not in the country.
 The Pakistan Army also attacked the house of Anwar Pasha and Rashidul Hassan.
 Both of them survived by hiding under beds, but were killed later in the war by the Al-Badr militia.
 Rafiqul Islam (Bangla Literature Department) was in building 24.
 Two wounded women with their children stayed in the entrance of the building for some time.
-When the Army came they found blood on the stairs and, surmising that other groups had done the massacre, left.
+When the army came, they found blood on the stairs and, surmising that other groups had done the massacre, left.
 This way Rafiqul escaped.
 Later he stated that there had been one East Pakistani professor at that building, who left home before 25 March.
 All other non-Bengali families did the same without informing others.

-At Number 12 Fuller Road, the Army called on Professor Syed Ali Naqi, a professor at the Dhaka University (Sociology).
-They allowed him to go but killed Abdul Muktadir (Geology) who was a resident of the same building.
+At Number 12 Fuller Road, the army called on Syed Ali Naqi, a professor at Dhaka University (sociology).
+They allowed him to go but killed Abdul Muktadir (geology), who was a resident of the same building.
 His body was found at Jahurul Huq Hall (then Iqbal Hall).
 He was buried at Paltan by his relatives.
-K. M. Munim (English Literature), the house tutor of Salimullah Student Hall, was injured at Salimullah Hall.
-A R Khan Khadim and Sharafat Ali of the Mathematics department were killed in Dhaka Hall.
-At Jagannath Hall they attacked teachers' residence and harassed Professor Mirja Huda (Economics) and Professor Mofijullah Kabir (History).
+K. M. Munim (English literature), the house tutor of Salimullah Student Hall, was injured at Salimullah Hall.
+A. R. Khan Khadim and Sharafat Ali of the mathematics department were killed in Dhaka Hall.
+At Jagannath Hall, they attacked teachers' residence and harassed Mirja Huda (economics) and Mofijullah Kabir (history).

 When Jagannath Hall, a student dormitory for minority Hindu students, was attacked, university staff quarters were also affected.
-The Army killed Ex-Provost and professor of philosophy Gobindra Chandra Dev with his Muslim adopted daughter's husband.
+The Army killed ex-provost and professor of philosophy Gobindra Chandra Dev with his Muslim adopted daughter's husband.
 They attacked and killed A.N.M.
-Manirujjaman, Professor of Statistics, along with his son and two relatives.
-Professor Jyotirmoy Guhathakurta the provost of Jagannath Hall was severely injured by the Army attack and died in the hospital later.
+Manirujjaman, professor of statistics, along with his son and two relatives.
+Jyotirmoy Guhathakurta, the provost of Jagannath Hall, was severely injured by the army attack and died in the hospital later.
 Dormitory electrician Chitrabali and eyewitness Rajkumari Devi state that the doctors of Dhaka Medical College Hospital recognised Guhathakurta and buried him under a tree near Dhaka Medical College morgue.

 Assistant house tutor Anudoipayon Bhattacharja was also killed at that dorm.
-This information was taken from the novel "Riffel Roti Awrat" (Rifle, Bread, Women) by Anwar Pasha who was later killed in December.
+This information was taken from the novel "Riffel Roti Awrat" (Rifle, Bread, Women) by Anwar Pasha, who was later killed in December.
 Pasha wrote this novel during the nine-month war period of 1971.